 In this section you can find answers to some of our most frequently asked questions.

-If your GP isn't in one of these areas, you can find your local service on the NHS IAPT Finder.
+Or you can find your local service on the NHS IAPT Finder.

 If you're aged 15 or under, speak to your GP about support for children and young people.

-italk is your local talking therapy service funded by the NHS to treat common mental health conditions.
+NHS Talking Therapies Hampshire is your local talking therapy service funded by the NHS to treat common mental health conditions.

 We understand that work, parenting and caring responsibilities can make it difficult to attend medical appointments in person.
 That's why we offer evening appointments, plus treatments by telephone and online, as well as face-to-face.